qwe2820435o2/SceneGuide/Design/Performance optimization for MongoDB Design/Performance optimization for MongoDB (1) - Overview.md

 4. Underutilized SECONDARY node
 5. Unarchiving historical cold data
 6. The shard key is unreasonable, resulting in too many jumbo chunks
+7. Improper use of statements, there are slow commands